dorcaslitunya/ping-pong/README.md

 # Ping Pong.
-####A fun mathematical game to play! version 1 as at 23rd February 2018
+A fun mathematical game to play! version 1 as at 23rd February 2018
 #### By Dorcas Litunya
 ## Description
 A game that allows the user to enter a number and returns ping for multiples of 3, pong for multiples of 5 and pingpong for multiples of 15 for a given number

 ## Specifications
-* It can count upto 1000:
+* It is limitless!!!
 #### example Input1: 2
 #### example Output:[1,2]
 #### example Input2:3